JimmySmells/the-giver-cat/readme.md

 # Cat-TheGiver
-The game features various cat areas to pet, each combination triggers different surprises.
+The game features various way to pet the cat, each combination triggers different surprises.
 Players must avoid certain actions to prevent the cat from entering death mode.
+Can you find them all?